 Are Dental Bridges Ever-Lasting?

 As a portion of your natural teeth is right beyond the bridge, your bridge can fail over time as a result of normal wear.
 Your leftover dental structure will still be at risk for tooth decay and gum disease.
+If gum disease has damaged the bone surrounding your tooth your dentist might opt for bone grafting.

 Cost of Dental Bridges: